-Screenshots I-V show the evolution in time of the seven agents under the control law (5).
-Although the workspace is crowded, both the collision avoidance and destination convergence objectives take place.
-This is due to the fact that agents are far enough from their desired relative destinations at the time when a collision between the team members tends to occur and the conditions of Theorem 3 are not violated.
+In Figure 5, screenshots I-V show the evolution in time of the seven agents under the control law (5).
+Although the workspace is more crowded, both the collision avoidance and destination convergence objectives take place.
+This is due to the fact that agents are far enough from their desired destination at the time when a collision between the team members tends to occur and the conditions of Theorem 3 are not violated.